Stalking the world wide wilderness for advanced German lessons online?

 It’s basically a huge thesaurus and dictionary for words you’d never find in a classroom.

-LANGMaster has loads of games and exercises made specially for advanced German speakers.
+LANGMaster has loads of games, exercises and free German lessons made specially for advanced speakers.
 Drag and drop vocabulary tests, combined with extensive political and entertainment reading, comes to a peak with some handy bonus quizzes to keep you engaged during lessons.

 Each course includes hundreds of exercises.

-You have five senses, so why not try to use as many as you can when learning German?
-With advanced German combination lessons you have a chance to play around with quizzes, watch videos, view subtitles and listen to audio clips.
+With these comprehensive advanced German lessons, you have a chance to play around with quizzes, watch videos, view subtitles and listen to audio clips—while you build all your language skills at once.

 The idea is to surround yourself in the German culture, not simply focusing on one particular medium or learning tactic.